 As we already learned, LED chips are the most costly part of an LED grow light, and lower chips & higher wattage are a recipe for overdrive and a lot of heat.
 That means that the light likely won’t last very long and produce inferior results after a short time.

 So what if two different multi-bar style LED grow lights are similar?
-What if they have the same good LED chip brand, model, and have a similar LED chip quantity?
+What if they have the same good LED chip brand, and model, and have a similar LED chip quantity?
 And even the same PPE like 2.7-2.8μmol/j?

 For the final tiebreaker, you need to look at the PPFD map.
 As we explained earlier, PPFD is extremely important and many LED grow lights have an uneven PPFD.